+At the start of 2018, the network was in its Alpha 2 stage.
 It aims to be an entirely decentralized and completely secure computer network.
-The token will be used to reward people who donate processing power, data storage space and Internet bandwidth to keep it that way.
+The token is designed to reward people who donate processing power, data storage space and Internet bandwidth to keep it that way.

 You can use the coin to purchase SAFE network services, with prices automatically set based on available resources and user demand.

-The result is an exceptionally secure Internet network that lets you do everything you can on any other browser.
+The result promises to be a secure Internet network that lets you do everything you can on any other browser.

 Where to buy, sell and trade MaidSafeCoin

 SAFE (Secure Access For Everyone) is the name of the computer network, while MAID is the name of the coin.

 SAFE aims to be a completely secure decentralized computer network, supported by its users and running across thousands of computers around the world at a time.
 You can access the network through the SAFE browser.

 The system is mostly built to make full use of the security and privacy that decentralization can offer, along with the potential cost savings that come from being able to buy network services directly through peer-to-peer transactions with a cryptocurrency.
 The developers state: